Neural Directional Filtering Using a Compact Microphone Array: Problem Formulation

 where $V_q[f,t]$ represents the sensor noise that is spatially uncorrelated across the microphones.
 Furthermore, we have $X_{q,n}[f,t] = H_{\mathbf{p}_q,\mathbf{p}_n}[f] \, X_{n}[f,t]$ \cite{avargel2007multiplicative}, where $ X_{n}[f,t] $ represents the $n$-th source signal and $H_{\mathbf{p}_q,\mathbf{p}_n}[f]$ models the \ac{ATF} between the $n$-th source at position $\mathbf{p}_n$ and the $q $-th microphone located at position $\mathbf{p}_q$.

-The objective of the directional filtering task is to capture the acoustic scene and perform spatial filtering based on a specific directivity pattern.
-The directivity pattern represents the directional sensitivity of a beamformer or directional microphone, indicating different spatial responses to sounds from different directions \cite{elko2000superdirectional, eargle2012microphone}.
-One commonly found directivity pattern is that of a $J$th-order \ac{DMA} \cite{elko2000superdirectional}, which in theory is defined as frequency invariant, i.e.,
+The objective of the directional filtering task is to capture the acoustic scene and apply spatial filtering according to a specified directivity pattern.
+The directivity pattern describes the directional sensitivity of a beamformer or directional microphone, reflecting its spatial response to sounds arriving from various directions \cite{elko2000superdirectional, eargle2012microphone}. \chg{For example, a $1^\textrm{st}$-order \ac{DMA} directivity pattern \cite{elko2000superdirectional} is defined as